Discover Bengal · Unfolded

 Partition of Bengal

 In 1905, the British colonial government partitioned Bengal and created the new province of Eastern Bengal and Assam with Dacca as its capital.
-Officials defended the move as an administrative reform, but many opponents in Bengal saw it as a divide-and-rule measure that weakened Bengali political influence.
-The decision triggered boycott campaigns, Swadeshi activism, and a lasting reconfiguration of political alignments across the region.
+Officials defended the move as administrative reform, but many critics treated it as a divide-and-rule intervention that weakened Bengali political influence.
+The measure triggered boycott campaigns, Swadeshi activism, new cultural forms of protest, and differentiated Hindu and Muslim political responses across Bengal.

 Government of India Act 1935